-- (i) An employee whose employment may necessitate them being absent from their home and therefore being unable to conveniently return to such home on any day will be paid a minimum of eight hours of work for each day they are absent within their ordinary hours of work, plus penalty rates where applicable for actual time worked on any such day. - (ii) Where an employee subject to the provisions of clause 18.3(d)(i) is absent outside of their ordinary hours of work, they will be paid a minimum of 12 hours for each such day, plus penalty rates where applicable for actual time worked on any such day.

-(iii) An employee living away from home under the provisions of clauses 18.3(d)(i) or (ii) will be paid a sufficient allowance to cover the cost of their reasonable board and lodging.
+- (i) An employee whose employment may necessitate them being absent from their home and therefore being unable to conveniently return to such home on any day will be paid a minimum of eight-8 hours of work for each day they are absent within their ordinary hours of work, plus penalty rates where applicable for actual time worked on any such day. - (ii) Where an employee subject to the provisions of clause 19.3(d)(i) is absent outside of their ordinary hours of work, they will be paid a minimum of 12 hours for each such day, plus penalty rates where applicable for actual time worked on any such day. - (iii) An employee living away from home under the provisions of clauses 19.3(d)(i) or 19.3(d)(ii) will be paid a sufficient allowance to cover the cost of their reasonable board and lodging.

-See Schedule B for a summary of monetary allowances.
+See Schedule B- Summary of Monetary Allowances for a summary of monetary allowances.

-19. Superannuation
+20. Superannuation

-19.1 Superannuation legislation
+20.1 Superannuation legislation